-Prior to joining Motley Rice, David served as a vice president of underwriting at Burford Capital, the world’s largest finance firm, where he evaluated potential investments in dozens of lawsuits and recovered tens of millions of dollars in entitlements for investors, among other duties.
-He gained experience in evaluating the cost-benefits of litigation and structuring financing terms commensurate with legal risks.
+Prior to joining Motley Rice, David served as a vice president of underwriting at Burford Capital, a leading litigation finance firm, where he evaluated the legal and economic merits of 50 potential investments in lawsuits and monitored dozens of active litigation investments.
+He gained experience in cost-benefit analysis of litigation and structuring financing terms commensurate with legal risks.

-Prior to Burford, David worked for 11 years as an associate and Of Counsel at Quinn Emanuel, where he represented institutional investors as plaintiffs in litigation and investigations arising from economic losses following the 2007 financial crisis.
-He recovered hundreds of millions of dollars* in dozens of favorable settlements for plaintiffs in residential mortgage-backed securities litigation.
-David also recently worked as a consultant on SEC compliance matters for a Virginia wealth-management firm.
+Previously, David worked for 11 years as an associate and of counsel at Quinn Emanuel in New York, where he represented institutional investors as plaintiffs in litigation arising from losses on mortgage-backed securities and CDOs following the 2008 financial crisis.
+He recovered hundreds of millions of dollars* in dozens of favorable settlements for plaintiffs in these suits.

 During law school David was selected as a Hardy Cross Dillard Fellow (a teaching assistant in Legal Research and Writing), worked with professors as a journal editor, and published two journal articles.